E-learning courses Q&A

 When will we get the new Academic Calendar?

-We are working on the Academic Calendar re-arranging all activities.
-We will share it with you as soon as possible.
-Just for your indication, the next module will be organized as follows: Coursed from April 14th to April 30th / Workshops from May 4th to June 10th.
+The revised Academic Calendar has been sent by email to all students on Apr.
+1st.
+Summary: The courses will be held from April 14th to April 30th; workshops from May 4th to June 10th.
 Internship for students of Intake September 2019 shall be postponed from June 15th to July 31st.

 Q&A applying primarily to March intake